projectara/greybus-spec/source/operations.rst

 Greybus Operations.
 A Greybus Operation defines an activity (such as a data transfer) initiated in one module that is implemented (or executed) by another.
-The particular activity performed is defined by the operation’s type.
+The particular activity performed is defined by the operation's type.
 An operation is implemented by a pair of messages--one containing a request, and the other containing a response.
 Both messages contain a simple header that includes the type of the module and size of the message.
 In addition, each operation has